Gan Ay Ling

 Gan Ay Ling (颜艾菱 (Yán Àilíng)) is a Malaysian politician, volunteer, assistant engineer and pricing analyst who has served as Leader of the Opposition of Perlis since November 2022 and Member of the Perlis State Legislative Assembly (MLA) for Indera Kayangan since May 2018.
 She is a member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) coalition.
+She has also served as the Women Treasurer of PKR since June 2025.
 She was Member of the Penang Island City Council and State Women Chief of PKR of Perlis.
 She is currently the sole opposition representative in the Perlis state assembly, following Perikatan Nasional's electoral sweep of 14 out of 15 seats in the last 2022 Perlis state election.

 Personal life

-Gan was born into a medium family as the fifth child among the six children of her parents and was raised by her single mother in Kuala Pilah, Negeri Sembilan, Malaysia.
+Gan was born into a middle-class family as the fifth child among the six children of her parents and was raised by her single mother in Kuala Pilah, Negeri Sembilan, Malaysia.
 She is married to Lee Kok Seong and has three children with him.